 Even after five decades, Doug Colton remembers the jellyfish.
-He spent his teenage years in the early 1960s in the then-bustling mill town of Ocean Falls, 35 kilometers northeast of Bella Bella.
-In the summers, Colton and his family visited nearby spots, including Calvert Island.
-He has vivid memories of the island.
-Their family hiked along the muddy, overgrown trail to West Beach and checked in on the people who maintained the BC Telephone Company transmitter.
+Colton spent his teenage years in the early 1960s in the then-bustling mill town of Ocean Falls, 35 kilometers northeast of Bella Bella.
+With his family, he visited nearby spots, including Calvert Island in the summers and has remembers the island well.
+Their family used to hike along the muddy, overgrown trail to West Beach and check in on the people who maintained the BC Telephone Company transmitter.
 Oh, and the swarms of jellyfish.

 “[Kwakshua] Channel, where we took our rowboat ashore at times, was full of millions of jellyfish,” says Colton.

 Snapshots and local knowledge like this are critical since we rarely have baselines to determine if jellyfish blooms are new, more frequent, or unchanged.

 “The idea that jellyfish are taking over the world—a jellygeddon—is a fairly contentious one,” says Brian Hunt, a Hakai professor of oceanography at the University of British Columbia.
 “There’s definitely good evidence that jellyfish are increasing in some places, but in others it’s probably more a case that jellyfish are in the public eye.
 So people are more aware of them, which is giving this false impression of increase.”